accelerate-usa/tutor-data-standard/README.md

 ## Optional Mapping Profiles

 Most users should ignore mapping profiles.
-They are only for recurring exports with non-canonical column headers.
-After a successful normalization pass, the dashboard can produce a local JSON mapping profile that can be re-uploaded later to reuse column mappings.
+They are only for recurring uploads with non-canonical column headers.
+Advanced users can upload a local JSON mapping profile to reuse known column mappings.
 The app does not store this profile.

 ## Security And Privacy